 Public performance is a fantastic way for young learners to develop confidence and is an integral part of our program.
 Throughout the year, Middle School students showcase what they’re learning for peers and parents at seasonal performances in the winter and spring.
 When students graduate from Elementary school, the goal is that they have a strong knowledge of the written mechanics of music and a greater sense of the community, character, and creativity that are built by singing, playing, and creating music together.

 After-school activities are a great tool in our aim to develop well-rounded students.
-The school sponsors a number of after-school activities that give High School students an opportunity to explore and excel in a particular sport, hobby, or area of interest.
+The school sponsors many after-school activities that give High School students an opportunity to explore and excel in a particular sport, hobby, or area of interest.